Semigroups of $sl_3(\mathbb{C})$ tensor product invariants

 \section{Abstract}

-We compute presentations for a family of semigroup algebras related to the problem of decomposing $sl_3(\C)$ tensor products.
-Along the way we find new toric degenerations of the Grassmannian variety $Gr_3(\C^n)$ which $T-$invariant for $T \subset GL_n(\C)$ the diagonal torus.
+We find presentations for a family of semigroup algebras related to the problem of decomposing $sl_3(\C)$ tensor products.
+Along the way we find new toric degenerations of the Grassmannian variety $Gr_3(\C^n)$ which are $T-$invariant for $T \subset GL_n(\C)$ the diagonal torus.